tracespace/gerber-to-svg/packages/gerber-parser/API.md

 # gerber parser api

 API documentation for gerber-parser.
-An understanding of the [Gerber file format specification](http://www.ucamco.com/en/guest/downloads) will help with understanding the parser API.
+An understanding of the [Gerber file format specification](http://www.ucamco.com/en/guest/downloads) and the [Excellon NC drill format](http://www.excellon.com/manuals/program.htm) (as poorly defined as it is) will help with understanding the parser API.

 ## create a gerber parser